Terms used on this site

 AI relevance score

-0-100 score of how AI-related a repo is.
-Checks AI keywords in name/description/topics/README.
-Threshold ≥40 → tracked in detail.
+0-100 auxiliary score of how AI-related a repo is.
+Checks AI keywords in name/description/topics/README. ≥40 triggers detailed tracking (and the per-repo detail page).

 Solo developer score